victorbucutea/httpserver/README.md

 	}
 ```

-The architecture of the server is simple:
+The components main of the server are these:

 *  Server        	    --> Will create the socket listener thread and it will delegate processing to a HttpStreamHandler
                           via a ThreadManager
- *  ThreadManager 	    --> Handles Thread pool management, increase decrease number of threads, thread saturation limits - After
+*  ThreadManager 	    --> Handles Thread pool management, increase/decrease number of threads, manage thread saturation limits (
-					      how many concurrent executing jobs we can say that it's too much.
+					      how many concurrent executing jobs we can have).
 *  HttpStreamHandler   --> Will create the HttpRequest from the HttpRequestInputStream and the HttpResponse object and it will
                           delegate processing to 'handlers'
 *  HttpDownloadHandler --> HttpHandler responsible for streaming files into the HttpResponse
- *  HttpUploadHandler   --> HttpHandler responsible for writing files read from the HttpRequest content
+*  HttpUploadHandler   --> HttpHandler responsible for writing files read from the HttpRequest content files
- *  FileManager         --> read/write files, decide to keep file buffer (cache) or stream directly from disk., Manage streams and
 							resources ( locking , proper stream closing, etc. )